 10. Rotate Art For The Season

-Art can be seasonal without being “holiday.”
-Swap in pieces that feel wintery: moody landscapes, abstract textures, vintage ski posters—fun without the kitsch.
+Art can feel seasonal without being "holiday."
+Swap in pieces that read wintery, like moody landscapes, abstract textures, or vintage ski posters.
+Fun without the kitsch, and no new nail holes if you plan it right.

 Easy Art Swaps

-- Printable art: Download, print, and pop into existing frames.
+- Printable art: Download, print, and pop it into frames you already own.
 Cheap and fast.

 - Textile art: Hang a beautiful scarf or wool blanket on a removable rod for a soft, warm look.